cappelnord/GLSL2FxPlug/README.markdown

 * **build** generates and builds a FxPlug from an existing glsl2fxplug file
 * **install** same as build but also installs the plug-in to ~/Library/Plug-Ins/FxPlug/
 * **test** doesn't generate a project, just parses file and runs GLSLTest
-* **generate** generates a project but doesn't build it
+* **generate** generates a project but doesn't build and test it
 * **build-notest** generates and builds a project but does not run GLSLTest
 * **install-notest** same as build-notest but also installs the plug-in

 *Example: (generates, builds and install the example file)*
 ```
-./glsl2fxplug.sh install Example.glsl2fxplug
+./glsl2fxplug.sh install StupidExample.glsl2fxplug
 ```

 ### GLSL2FxPlug Files